-This project exists because of the curious and bold women who have volunteered to photograph their own cervices and submit them to the project for the education of the general public.
+This project exists because of the curious and bold people who have volunteered to photograph their own cervices and submit them to the project for the education of the general public.
 We are all so grateful to you!

 If you are interested in participating in this project by photographing your own cervix, please email us and we will send you complete instructions.